 The Real Poop

-Being an FBI Special Agent is where the real action is.
-Dale Cooper?
-FBI Special Agent.
-Fox Mulder and Dana Scully?
-FBI Special Agents.
-Clarice Starling?
-Well, she was just a trainee at first, but eventually she became a full-fledged FBI Special Agent.
-Special Agents are the ones who man the field offices and go out on assignments to solve cases and enforce federal laws.
-They get to do exciting stuff like gather evidence and intelligence, make arrests, and testify in court.
+Now the main event: being an FBI Special Agent is where the real action is.
+Most of the Feds you see on TV are portraying those agents.
+Special Agents are the ones who maintain the field offices and go out on assignments to solve cases and enforce federal laws.
+They get to do field work (exciting stuff) like gather evidence and intelligence, make arrests, and testify in court.

-So there's a lot of different ways to go if you want to become an FBI Special Agent.
+There are lots of different ways to go if you want to become an FBI Special Agent.
+From counterterrorism to organized crime to drug trafficking, federal agents spend their days fighting the good fight on the streets of America (and many other countries).
 Don't just assume that knowing which area of the FBI you'd enjoy working in means that you're set to go, though.
-There are super strict requirements involved, and your background needs to be squeaky clean.
-Why all the fuss?
-Most of the paranoia is due to National Security concerns, but really we have J. Edgar Hoover to thank.